 Although other ritual practices such as adult full-immersion baptism are different from practices of other Highland churches, it is the Sabbath that is seen to be the central source of opposition with other Christians.
-Moreover, it is this key tenet of their beliefs that Adventists cite as the future catalyst for the events of the Last Days.
-15 Agarabi Adventist explanations for the Second Coming hold that other Christian churches, led by the Roman Catholics, will conspire with the world's governments to enact a law in favor of Sunday worship.
+Moreover, it is this key tenet of their beliefs that Adventists cite as the future catalyst for the events of the Last Days.15 Agarabi Adventist explanations for the Second Coming hold that other Christian churches, led by the Roman Catholics, will conspire with the world's governments to enact a law in favor of Sunday worship.
 Because the Adventists will remain faithful to the Fourth Commandment, they will be discriminated against in various ways in daily life.
-When the other churches discover that these acts will not influence the Adventists, the churches and governments will move to destroy them.
+When the other churches and governments will move to destroy them.
 With the Adventists facing destruction, Jesus will return, bringing salvation to God's chosen people.